 eDiscovery is responsible for:

-- Locating all relevant data across all repositories, e-mails, etc.
+- Locating and processing all relevant data across all repositories, e-mails, etc.

 - Redacting all personally identifiable information related to other individuals mentioned in the same content.